-24 INTRODUCTION
+INTRODUCTION

-The skin, which is the body's largest organ, acts as a physical barrier between the body and 25 many atmospheric pollutants.
-When products such as soaps, shampoos and cosmetics are 26 27 used on the skin, the ingredients in them come into direct contact with the skin (1).
-These 28 ingredients are normally absorbed through the skin into the body.
-Investigations by the Herb 29 Research Foundation have shown that the body absorbs 60% of chemicals in these products 30 directly into the blood stream (2) and this has raised concerns about the long term effects of chemicals used in cosmetics and soaps (1).
-This has therefore increased consumer demand for 31 natural and organic personal care products since synthetic chemicals are perceived to pose 32 potential health risks (3).
-33

-Skin care products are substances used to enhance the appearance and odour of the human body.
+- The skin, which is the body's largest organ, acts as a physical barrier between the body and many atmospheric pollutants.
+When products such as soaps, shampoos and cosmetics are used on the skin, the ingredients in them come into direct contact with the skin (1).
+These ingredients are normally absorbed through the skin into the body.
+Investigations by the Herb Research Foundation have shown that the body absorbs 60% of chemicals in these products directly into the blood stream (2) and this has raised concerns about the long term effects of chemicals used in cosmetics and soaps (1).
+This has therefore increased consumer demand for natural and organic personal care products since synthetic chemicals are perceived to pose potential health risks (3). - Skin care products are substances used to enhance the appearance and odour of the human body.
 Currently, they dominate the demand for personal care products (4).
 In 2011, they dominated the demand with 32.1% share, followed by hair care and cosmetic products.
 North America accounted for 34.8% of the global demand and is expected to grow at a compound annual growth rate (CAGR) of 9.8% from 2012 to 2018.
-Japan and China dominated the Asia Pacific market, accounting for over 64% market revenue in 2011.
+Japan and China dominated the Asia

+Pacific market, accounting for over 64% market revenue in 2011.
 At the country level, the U.S. was the largest market for natural and organic personal care products followed by Japan and Germany.
 In Africa, beauty and skin care products are the fastest selling items after food.
 With a fast growing economy and population estimate of 1.2 billion in 2017, Africa draws attention from all Consumer Goods players especially the beauty and personal care manufacturers (4).
-In 2012, Nigeria and South Africa were the biggest personal and beauty care markets in the continent valued at €1.57 and 2.97 billion respectively (Euromonitor International).
+According to Euromonitor International, Nigeria and South Africa were the biggest personal and beauty care markets in the continent valued at €1.57 and 2.97 billion respectively in 2012 (4).

 Toiletries are primarily used to clean the body and maintain personal hygiene.
-These products 46 fall into the fast moving consumer group due to their high demand and how guickly they are 47 consumed.
+These products fall into the fast moving consumer group due to their high demand and how quickly they are consumed.
 This group includes bathing soaps, both liquid and solid.
-Soap is obtained from 48 saponification reaction of fat and alkali and it is a popular washing and cleaning product.
-They 49 are therefore, indispensable items as a daily requirement in homes, offices, schools, hospitals, 50 51 restaurants, etc. The market is quite enormous especially for personal hygiene and general 52 cleanliness and there is a big opportunity for market globally.
+Soap is obtained from saponification reaction of fat and alkali and it is a popular washing and cleaning product.
+They are therefore, indispensable items as a daily requirement in homes, offices, schools, hospitals, restaurants, etc. The market of soaps is quite enormous especially for personal hygiene and general cleanliness and there is a big opportunity for market globally.
 Soaps can either be natural or synthetic.
-Synthetic soaps are made from synthetic ingredients such as artificial fragrances, 53 colours and preservatives, some of which have been proven harmful to mammal health and can 54 cause severe skin irritation in some people.
-Caustic soda (sodium hydroxide) and potash 55 (potassium hydroxide) are the only bases used in soap production (5).
-This is because some 56 bases produce insoluble soaps, some are too expensive and some do not work at all.
-These 57 include calcium hydroxide, lithium hydroxide and ammonium hydroxide.
-Caustic soda makes 58 59 hard soaps and potash makes soft and liquid soaps.
+Synthetic soaps are made from synthetic ingredients such as artificial fragrances, colours and preservatives, some of which have been proven harmful to mammal health and can cause severe skin irritation in some people.
+Caustic soda (sodium hydroxide) and potash (potassium hydroxide) are the only bases used in soap production (5).
+This is because some bases produce insoluble soaps, some are too expensive and some do not work at all.
+These include calcium hydroxide, lithium hydroxide and ammonium hydroxide (5).
+Table 1 describes some of the properties of these bases.
+Hydroxides of calcium, lithium and magnesium are highly insoluble in water.
+Caustic soda makes hard soaps and potash makes soft and liquid soaps.